DataDog/integrations-extras/neo4j/README.md

 ## Compatibility

-The neo4j check is compatible with all major platforms
+The Neo4j check is compatible with all major platforms.

 ## Data Collected
 ### Metrics
 See [metadata.csv](https://github.com/DataDog/integrations-extras/blob/master/neo4j/metadata.csv) for a list of metrics provided by this integration.

 ### Events
-The Neo4j check does not include any event at this time.
+The Neo4j check does not include any events at this time.

 ### Service Checks
-The Neo4j check does not include any service check at this time.
+The Neo4j check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support](http://docs.datadoghq.com/help/).

 ## Further Reading

-Learn more about infrastructure monitoring and all our integrations on [our blog](https://www.datadoghq.com/blog/)
+Learn more about infrastructure monitoring and all our integrations on [our blog](https://www.datadoghq.com/blog/).